 Bachelor of Science or Bachelor of Arts in Biology (3 + 1)

 The program is based on a cohort model, where students follow a set of courses beginning in year one and progress through the program together.
-Approximately three-fourths of the courses are LCCC courses with the remaining hours being offered by BGSU.
+Approximately three-fourths of the courses are LCCC courses, with the remaining hours being offered by BGSU.
 Students need a minimum of 30 semester hours of BGSU courses to graduate, most at the 3000 and 4000 levels, primarily in the sciences.

 Parallel LCCC Program

 - It is best that a student apply a semester before their desired start term.
 It is suggested that a student should reach out to the BGSU office of admissions to have an unofficial evaluation done of their credits.
-This will allow for the student and transfer specialist to decide what semester could potentially be the best term to start.
+This will allow the student and transfer specialist to decide what semester could be the best term to start.

-- College level credit from any regionally accredited college or university will be accepted and applied to either general education, major coursework, or elective credits.
+- College-level credit from any regionally accredited college or university will be accepted and applied to either general education, major coursework, or elective credits.

-- High School Diplomas are required of all students who have completed less than 30 credit hours, post high school graduation, upon applying to BGSU.
+- High School Diplomas are required of all students who have completed less than 30 credit hours post-high school graduation upon applying to BGSU.

 - 2.0 cumulative GPA

-- There are no requirements to start taking courses within the Biology field.
+- There are no requirements to start taking courses in the Biology field.
 It is suggested that you complete the following courses so you can focus on those of a higher level: BIOG 161, BIOG 162, BIOG 275

 To apply to the Partnership, follow the steps below: